Krunal111/floid/README.md

 3. AOS Animation For Section Scroll Animation

 Instruction:
-1. If you are download this folder in local than please use visul Studio Code LIVE server.
+1. If you are download this folder and check in local than please use visul Studio Code LIVE server.
 2. Estimated time to complete your test is 13-14hrs
 3. Nothing Pending form my end.